 That was the dilemma faced by Carly Michelle, a personal finance coach and full-time RVer.
 There was no closet in her 2018 Forest River Wildwood travel trailer, and she quickly grew tired of opening her dinette booth each day to get to her clothing stored under the bench seats.
 She really wanted a closet where she could hang her clothes.

-The camper’s bunk beds weren’t being used, so Carly decided to tear them out and build a DIY closet from scratch!
-With very little construction experience and a lot of determination, she designed and built the perfect closet for her needs!
+The camper’s bunk beds weren’t being used, so Carly decided removing her RV bunk beds and converting to storage was a better option.
+With very little construction experience and a lot of determination, she tore them out and designed and built a DIY closet from scratch!

 Carly says, “Having a closet has made RV life so much better.
 It feels more like home with a closet.
 I’ve never been happier to simply have a place to hang my clothes (after months of RV life without a closet!).”